Open Source Developer and Organizer

 SystemImager / OSCAR (2001 - 2003)

 Joined LTC in open source clustering and high performance computing.
 Merged existing IBM LUI open source project with SystemImager (massive Linux cluster installation tool).
-Extended SystemImager to work on IA64 and PPC platforms.
-Development largely
+Extended SystemImager to work on Itanium and PowerPC platforms.
+Development largely done in Perl.

 Created installation component of OSCAR, open source HPC in a box project.
-Developed graphical front end and packaging approach for OSCAR which is still used today in the project.
+Developed graphical front end in Perl-TK and packaging approach for OSCAR which is still used today in the project.

 Additional Notable Personal Projects - Dormant